geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 The next layer is another base, so "Base2" will be again painted to an off-screen buffer, and layer 7 and 8 will be painted/composited on top of it, forming Merge3.
 Once Merge3 is ready, it will be painted/composited on top of the already fused Merge1/Merge2, generating the final map.

-An compositing and blending example
+A compositing and blending example
 -----------------------------------

 Let's say we want to draw topp:states so that the polygons are not filled with the population keyed